peabnuts123/aws-serverless-template/src/app/README.md

 The "app" project is relatively simple.
 The CloudFront Functions are pure JavaScript (written in TypeScript, of course).
 They cannot reference any libraries and must compile down to a single file.
 CloudFront Functions have tight restrictions on the amount of memory they consume and their execution time; read more about these restrictions in-detail [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions.html).

-The handler functions are compiled using [Parcel](https://v2.parceljs.org/) (using babel under the hood).
+The handler functions are compiled using a simple [Webpack](https://webpack.js.org/) config.
 This compiles them down to 1 small file.

 ## Functions